RanaElGahawy/DISASSEMBLER/README.txt

 2- What does "CompressedIns" do?

-It takes the least two significant bits in a variable called opcode and according to its vaue it goes to either Quadrant zero (if they are 00), Quadrant one (if they are 01), Quadrant two (if they are 10).
+It takes the least two significant bits in a variable (called opcode) and according to its value it goes to either Quadrant zero (if they are 00), Quadrant one (if they are 01), or Quadrant two (if they are 10).

 Quadrant Zero has three functions:
 - sw